hat-open/hat-event/docs/event.rst

             * `session` - unique identifier of event processing session.
             * `instance` - unique identifier of an Event instance (unique only on the server that creates it).
 It is sequential integer that starts from 1.
-Instance of value 0 is never assigned to event, but it has semantic that no any event is registered at the server.
+Instance of value 0 is never assigned to an event, but it has semantic that no events are registered at the server.

     * type

         Type is a user (client) defined list of strings.
-Semantics of the list's elements and their position in the list is determined by the user and is not predefined by the Event server.
+Semantics of the list's elements and their position in the list is determined by the user and is not predefined by the Event Server.
 This list should be used as the main identifier of the occurred event's type.
 Each component registering an event should have its own naming convention defined which does not collide with other components' naming conventions.
 This